icecube/icetray-public/cmake/resources/docs/pybindings.rst

 	    boost::python::detail::not_specified
 	>::def(const char [11], <unresolved overloaded function type>)'

 This can happen when the wrapped class exposes two different versions of the function, for example returning a const or non-const type.
 In this case, you have to specify the return type by hand.
-The :cfunc:`BOOST_PP_SEQ_FOR_EACH` tricks will not work; you'll need to use :cfunc:`GETSET` or :cfunc:`PROPERTY_TYPE` to wrap each name individually instead.
+The c:func:`BOOST_PP_SEQ_FOR_EACH` tricks will not work; you'll need to use c:func:`GETSET` or c:func:`PROPERTY_TYPE` to wrap each name individually instead.

 Naming conventions
 __________________